-Whether you’re trying to buy a home or apply for a new job, your credit score impacts many different areas of your life.
-Your FICO credit score will range anywhere from 300 to 850 and the higher your score is, the better.
+Whether you’re trying to buy a home or apply for a new job, loan, or credit card, your credit score impacts many different areas of your life.
+Your FICO credit score will range anywhere from 300 to 850, and the higher your score is, the better.

 But what if your score is lower than you would like due to previous financial mistakes you made?
 Unfortunately, there’s no way to improve your credit score overnight.
 But by making good financial choices, it is possible to quickly improve your credit score.